stackblitz/docs/docs/platform/webcontainers/project-config.md

 The available settings are:

 - `"default"` (default): Editor & Preview side-by-side
-- `"editor"`: Just the editor, no preview
+- `"editor"`: Just the Editor, no preview

 You can also specify this option under the key `pullRequests` or `issues` to make it different when opening respectively.